STARTBODY

 ⏩ Tefl reviews - How To Pronounce Pundit - ✔️ ✔️ ✔️ ITTT

 In this episode, we cover the pronunciation of the word pundit.
 This word is a noun and refers to an expert in a particular field who is often consulted by others.
 Suitable synonyms for pundit include expert or specialist.
 The word has found itself into the English language from the Sanskrit word 'pa??ita' meaning ‘learned man'.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
-Overall, i have learnt zero to all conditionals and how important it is, as a native to...
+Overall, i have learnt zero to all conditionals and how important it is, as a...
 [Read more]

 Tefl-certificate